eggplantzzz/eth-query/README.md

 Installing
 ----------

 Clone this git repository.
-Then cd into eth-query and install the node modules with
+Then cd into the eth-query directory and install the node modules with
 ```
 npm install
 ```